 Only by request.

 2019-2021.
-Course instructors' language awareness: Exploring teacher training options.
+Course instructors' language awareness.
 Role: Principal Investigator.
 Social Sciences and Humanities Development Grants Program.
 McGill University

 2016-2021.
 En français s'il vous plaît: Immersion students' French use during peer interaction.
 Role: Principal Investigator.
 Fonds de recherche du Québec-Société et Culture.

 2018-2019.
 Raising children bilingually: Parents' attitudes, concerns, goals, and needs.
 Role: Collaborator with Dr. Linda Polka (co-PI), Dr. Krista Byers-Heinlein (co-PI), and Dr. Ruth Kircher (collaborator) .
 Supported by the Centre for Research on Brain, Language and Music.

 Articles in Peer-Reviewed Journals